 Making up two-thirds of the world's population, the 28 countries highlighted come from every continent, and represent a range of political systems.

-Peter Furtado is the former editor of History Today and the author of 1001 Days That Shaped the World.
-He lives in Oxford.
+Peter Furtado is the former editor of History Today.
+His publications include 1001 Days That Shaped the World and Histories of Nations: How Their Identities Were Forged.
+He lives in Oxford, England.